NatalieGregory/rails-helpers/README.md

 This apps shows how to CRUD different domain objects.

 * People - super simple - no validations, few Rails helpers, ERB
+* Trees - similar to People, but uses `resources` in routes, and has validations

 ## Generating this app